 for business support purposes, including maintenance, backup and audit;

 8.3.
 We may also use and analyse your information to meet our obligations, and our service providers’ obligations (if applicable), under applicable laws, for example the Know Your Customer requirements of the AML Act.

 8.4.
 We reserve the right at all times to monitor, review, retain or disclose any information as necessary to satisfy any applicable law, but we have no obligation to monitor the use of the Website or to retain the content of any user session.

 8.5.
 We may occasionally hire other companies to provide services on our behalf, including but not limited to handling customer support enquiries and processing transactions.
+Those companies will be permitted to obtain only the Personal Information they need to deliver the Services.
 We take reasonable steps to ensure that these organisations are bound by confidentiality and privacy obligations in relation to the protection of your Personal Information.

 8.6.
 We do not sell, trade or rent your Personal Information to others.
 We may share generic aggregated demographic information not linked to any Personal Information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined in paragraph 9.1 below.

 agents and brokers (intermediaries) to enable them to efficiently answer enquiries and process transactions;